-11.1.
 Each workplace shall have a room nominated for use to undertake drug and alcohol testing consistent with this procedure.
 This room will not normally be the first aid room at a workplace unless a workplace has multiple first aid rooms and the use of a first aid room for the purpose of drug and alcohol testing will not affect the ability of the workplace to respond to a first aid incident.

-- 11.2.
-The room selected for use must so far as reasonably practicable: - (a) Provide privacy for the Worker being tested including but not limited to: - (i) Have a closing door; - (ii) Not allow for casual visual observation of the testing process by other Workers external to the room e.g. through glass windows; - (iii) Not allow conversations to be casually overheard by other workers; - (b) Be clean and hygienic; - (c) Be free from interruption whilst testing is being undertaken; - (d) Include discrete entry and exit.
+The room selected for use must so far as reasonably practicable:

+- Provide privacy for the Worker being tested including but not limited to: (a) - (a) Have a closing door; - (b) Not allow for casual visual observation of the testing process by other Workers external to the room e.g. through glass windows; - (c) Not allow conversations to be casually overheard by other workers; - (b) Be clean and hygienic; - (c) Be free from interruption whilst testing is being undertaken; - Include discrete entry and exit. (d)

-12. TESTING REQUIREMENTS -
+TESTING REQUIREMENTS -12.

+Code compliant workplaces -

-- 12.1.
-Workplaces - - 12.2.
-On workplaces where the value of the Commonwealth's contribution to the project that includes the building work is at least \$5,000,000, and represents at least 50% of the total construction project value or the Commonwealth's contribution to the project that includes the building work is at least \$10,000,000 (irrespective of its proportion of the total construction project value) the following minimum testing requirements must be adhered to. - 12.3.
-Alcohol on the day of testing all workers onsite shall be required to submit a breath sample i.e. blanket testing. - 12.4.
-Drugs -As a minimum, frequent periodic testing (at least once per month where required by law, at intervals required by the client or by mutual agreement by the PC/employer and the Union) of the workforce (both construction Workers and site office Workers) will be as follows: - (a) where there are less than 30 Workers at a workplace at least 10% of the workforce; - (b) where there are 30 to 100 Workers at a workplace a minimum of 5 Workers; and - (c) where there are greater than 100 Workers at a workplace a minimum of 10 Workers; - (d) The frequency of testing and the number of workers selected shall be increased in line with the escalation below where test results meet the criteria indicated:
+On workplaces where the value of the Commonwealth's contribution to the project that includes the building work is at least \$5,000,000, and represents at least 50% of the total construction project value or the Commonwealth's contribution to the project that includes the building work is at least \$10,000,000 (irrespective of its proportion of the total construction project value) the following minimum testing requirements must be adhered to.

+Alcohol - on the day of testing all workers on-site shall be required to submit a breath sample i.e. blanket testing.

+Drugs -As a minimum, frequent periodic testing (at least once per month where required by law, at intervals required by the client or by mutual agreement by the PC/employer and the Union) of the workforce (both construction Workers and site office Workers) will be as follows:

+- where there are less than 30 Workers at a workplace at least 10% of the workforce; (a) - (b) where there are 30 to 100 Workers at a workplace - a minimum of 5 Workers; and - (c) where there are greater than 100 Workers at a workplace - a minimum of 10 Workers; - The frequency of testing and the number of workers selected shall be increased in line with (d) the escalation below where test results meet the criteria indicated: